mohammed-elmahdy/Order-and-SLA-Performance-Dashboard/README.md

 ## Key Findings
 - Delivery delays are **consistent and systemic**, with the majority of orders exceeding SLA thresholds.
 - **Midday (12 PM)** represents peak inefficiency in delivery operations.
-- **Vendor performance is a major Obstacle**, significantly impacting cancellations and delays.
+- **Vendor performance is a major obstacle**, significantly impacting cancellations and delays.
 - Longer delivery durations (**41+ mins**) strongly correlate with higher cancellation rates.
 - Performance varies across cities, with **Dubai leading overall efficiency**.